2024 FESTIVAL MAIN SLATE ANNOUNCED!

 NYC PREMIERE – Left Behind illuminates the struggles of NYC schoolchildren with dyslexia, following a diverse group of parents who, frustrated by the lack of support, founded the Literacy Academy Collective.
 Driven by the stark reality that 1 in 5 people are dyslexic and nearly 50% of prison inmates share this diagnosis, these passionate advocates fight to de-stigmatize dyslexia and secure proper education for their kids.
 The film reveals the power of grassroots activism, offering an eye-opening and uplifting message of hope and resilience. – Karen McMullen

-The first screening will be followed by a Q&A with ABC News co-anchor of Nightline Juju Chang, director Anna Toomey.
+The second screening will be followed by a Q&A with director Anna Toomey, editor Brittany Kaplan, and Matthew Cruger from the Child Mind Institute.

 All in-person screening venues provide sound amplification headphones upon request with venue management.
 IFC Center can also provide a T-Coil loop for compatible devices.